openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/peerassessment.md

 ![HPI Logo](../../../img/HPI_Logo.png)

 # Type peer assessment
 Peer assessment provides the possibility to scale out exercises that can not be graded automatically.
 Participants will be enabled to grade each others work.
+It is important to note that peer assessments should be completed within the duration of the course.

 You can find a general description of the Peer Assessment Feature [here](https://open.hpi.de/pages/p_a) and an example for the calculation of grades [here](https://open.hpi.de/pages/p_a_grading).